Why Do Most Personal Injury Cases Settle?

 If you’ve suffered a personal injury, the first thing you need to do is recover and seek proper treatment.

-It is important to know that in the state of Pennsylvania, there is a statute of limitations on how long you have to file your suit.
+It is important to know that Pennsylvania has a statute of limitations on how long you have to file your suit.
 In most cases, you must file your suit in civil court within two years of the date of the injury, or your case can be thrown out before being heard.

-Because of the complex nature of most personal injury lawsuits, you must hire an experienced lawyer to handle your case.
-Depending on the situation and specific circumstances, an attorney you hire can review your claim and medical records, then go to the defendant and negotiate a settlement without ever officially filing a lawsuit.
-This is especially true if the injury was not permanent or severe.
+Because most personal injury claims are complex, you must hire an experienced personal injury lawyer to handle your case.
+Depending on the situation and specific circumstances, an attorney you hire can review your personal injury claim and medical records, then go to the defendant and negotiate a settlement without ever officially filing a lawsuit.
+This is especially true if the injury is not permanent or severe.

-If the negotiations do not work, then your lawyer will file an official suit.
+Your lawyer will file an official personal injury lawsuit if the negotiations do not work.
 Then, discovery starts.
-This is the process that each side investigates the claims and possible defense arguments.
+This is the process by which each side investigates the claims and possible defense arguments.
 Next, the case will either go to mediation and negotiation or trial.
 If your case does go to trial, sometimes a settlement will be reached at this point, as both sides might be worried about how a jury would perceive the case.

 How Much Will My Personal Injury Case Settle For?

-As the plaintiff, your goal is to have any settlement cover any medical bills, lost wages, and perhaps even emotional distress or other damages.
+As the plaintiff, your goal is to receive a personal injury settlement that covers your medical bills, lost wages, and perhaps even emotional distress or other damages.
 On the other side of the case, the defendant likely also has a range they feel they may lose if this case goes to court.
 A personal injury attorney’s goal is to get you, the plaintiff, the higher end of the range the defendant has in mind to cover all your costs and any damages in a settlement.

 How Do I Get The Largest Amount Of Damages For My Personal Injury Case?

-Although most personal injury lawsuits wind up settling, you must pick a law firm like Ross Feller Casey with a proven record of treating every case as it if was going to trial.
-Many lawyers take cases intending to settle them quickly, often for much less than if the case went before a jury.
+Although most personal injury claims settle, you need to pick a law firm that treats every case as if it were going to trial.
+Many personal injury lawyers take cases intending to settle quickly, often for much less than if the case went before a jury.
+The personal injury attorneys at Ross Feller Casey are dedicated to preparing for every case to go to trial, even though most personal injury cases are settled.

-At Ross Feller Casey, we have a national reputation for winning record-setting, multimillion-dollar recoveries for our clients in all types of personal injury cases.
-We do settle many of our cases, but only when it is in the best interest of the clients.
-We handle all our cases on a contingency basis, which means you don’t pay unless we win.
+At Ross Feller Casey, we have a national reputation for winning record-setting, multimillion-dollar recoveries for accident victims in personal injury cases.
+We settle many cases, but only when it is in the client's best interest.
+We handle all our cases contingently, which means you don’t pay unless we win.
+Contact Ross Feller Casey to schedule your free consultation with an experienced personal injury attorney.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.